- Published on

 Native Addons are always the most likely cause here.
 There's a couple of things to try straight away:

-• Rebuild all your native node modules with npm rebuild.
-This will recompile native code with your current version of node, and should resolve any issues where your native modules are compiled for the wrong node version.
+.
+This will recompile native code with your current version of node, and should resolve any issues where your native modules are compiled for the wrong node version. - Find all the native modules you have installed, by searching your node_modules folder for

 If you have no native modules installed, you can rule that case out entirely.
 If you do have modules installed there that seem related to the crash you're seeing, then that's probably a good place to start looking.